JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/laser_mapping.md

 * **Control Buttons**: The control buttons enable the control of the interface.
 Play button sends the code written by User to the Robot.
 Stop button stops the code that is currently running on the Robot.
 Save button saves the code on the local machine.
 Load button loads the code from the local machine.
 Reset button resets the simulation(primarily, the position of the robot).

-* **Frequency Slider**: This slider adjusts the running frequency of the iterative part of the code(under the `while True:`).
+* **Frequency Slider**: This input shows the running frequency of the iterative part of the code (under the `while True:`).
 A smaller value implies the code runs less number of times.
 A higher value implies the code runs a large number of times.
-The Target Frequency is the one set on the Slider and Measured Frequency is the one measured by the computer(a frequency of execution the computer is able to maintain despite the commanded one).
+The numerator is the one set as the Measured Frequency who is the one measured by the computer (a frequency of execution the computer is able to maintain despite the commanded one) and the input (denominator) is the Target Frequency which is the desired frequency by the student.
 The student should adjust the Target Frequency according to the Measured Frequency.

-* **Debug Level**: This decides the debugging level of the code.
-A debug level of 1 implies no debugging at all.
-At this level, all the GUI functions written by the student are automatically removed when the student sends the code to the robot.
-A debug level greater than or equal to 2 enables all the GUI functions working properly.
+* **Debug Level**: RTF (Real Time Factor): The RTF defines how much real time passes with each step of simulation time.
+A RTF of 1 implies that simulation time is passing at the same speed as real time.
+The lower the value the slower the simulation will run, which will vary depending on the computer.

 * **Debugging Console**: This shows the error messages related to the student’s code that is sent.
 The student can also use it to visualize the output of the print() function.